Fanchengyan/FanInSAR/docs/source/terminology.rst

         A collection of loops and pairs.

     CRS
-        A coordinate reference system (CRS) is a coordinate-based local, regional or global system used to locate geographical entities.
-In FanInSAR, the CRS is handled by the ``rasterio`` package.
+        A coordinate reference system (CRS) is a coordinate-based local, regional, or global system used to locate geographical entities.
+In FanInSAR, the CRS is handled by the ``rasterio`` and ``pyproj`` packages.
+A valid CRS input for FanInSAR can be any type supported by the :meth:`pyproj.crs.CRS.from_user_input` method.

 ..
 [1] : Fan, Chengyan, Lin Liu, Zhuoyi Zhao and Cuicui Mu.
 “Unwrapping errors matter: Pronounced underestimation of surface deformation over Tibetan Plateau permafrost by Sentinel-1 InSAR and its correction”.